ineswisseme/Simple-English-Tutor-Chat/README.md

-1 - Install all required depencencies in a docker following the folder structure.
+1 - Create all required environment in a docker following the folder structure.
+The DockerFile will install the requirements.txt when you build the image.

 2 - Build the image:
  docker build -t tutor-server .